 Clinical education is like a 2-year job interview.
-Students are required to be pleasant, courteous, modest, and empathetic at all times, with faculty/staff, fellow students, patients, co-worker, and all health professionals during clinical education.
+Students are required to be pleasant, courteous, modest, and empathetic at all times, with faculty/staff, fellow students, patients, coworker, and all health professionals during clinical education.
 Additionally, students should take considerable initiative in seeking out learning opportunities that coincide with educational objectives in both didactic and clinical education.
-Any unprofessional behaviors or attitudes will in the clinical or didactic setting will follow the disciplinary actions under the Performance Improvement Plan (PIP).
+Any unprofessional behaviors or attitudes while in the clinical or didactic setting will follow the disciplinary actions under the Performance Improvement Plan (PIP) (See PIP and Disciplinary Actions sections above).